Keep your home warm and safe this winter, by taking steps to protect it from common damage caused by tough weather.

-It’s inevitable that there will be at least one or two periods of very cold weather every year, leading not only to increased heating bills, but also the risk of damage to pipes.
+It’s inevitable that there will be at least one or two periods of very cold weather every year, leading not only to chilly toes, but also the risk of damage to pipes.
 Here’s how to prepare:

 - Lag outside pipes to prevent them freezing and then bursting in the cold.

-- Leave the heating on low if you're going to spend time away from home.
+- Leave the heating on low if you need to spend any time away from home.
 At least 15°C will help stop internal pipes freezing.
 If you have a water tank in the loft, leave the hatch open to let heat in there too.

-- Make sure you know where the stop cock is in case you do suffer a leak.
+- Make sure you know where the stop tap is in case you suffer a leak.

 Weather the storm

-Winter weather means a greater likelihood of high winds, storms and of course snow, all of which can take their toll on your home.
-In late autumn or early winter, it is worth taking a few steps while the sun is still shining that may help prevent damage:
+Winter weather means a greater likelihood of high winds, storms and, of course, snow, all of which can take their toll on your home.
+It is worth taking a few steps while the sun is still shining that may help prevent damage:

-- Check your roof for missing slates, not forgetting felt on sheds and garages – if necessary call in the experts rather than attempt to inspect high roofs yourself.
+- Check your roof for missing slates, not forgetting felt on sheds and garages – if necessary, call in a professional rather than attempt to inspect high roofs yourself.

-- Keep your gutters, gullies and drains, including downpipes, clear of autumn leaves.
+- Keep your gutters, gullies and drains, including downpipes, clear of leaves.

 - Cut back low-hanging tree branches which could be brought down by strong winds or heavy snow.

 Keep burglars at bay

-The long winter nights provide extra cover for burglars.
-Make their lives more difficult by:
+The long winter nights may provide extra cover for burglars.
+Make your home less of an easy target by: